VITALIoTOrg/vital-ppi-archetype/README.md

 Follow installation instructions of Git and Maven.

-## Configure, Build and Deploy the CityBikes PPI
+## Configure, Build and Deploy the PPI archetype

 1. Checkout the code from the repository: